 Heavy rainfall can cause water levels to rise rapidly in washes and rivers.
 When waterways get flooded, OPVP is reminding everyone to stay away from flooded areas.
 Make sure your elders and children area not near flooded washes or ditches.

-Many of our Navajo people are farmers who tend to cattle and sheep, we are also reminding our farmers to make sure their livestock are not left near flooded waterways.
+Many Navajo people are farmers who tend to cattle and sheep, and farmers are reminded to make sure their livestock are not left near flooded waterways.
 Floodwater currents can sweep livestock away very easily.